Study options

 The curriculum emphasizes experimental science.
 Although regular lecture and course work is also required, part of the studies will take place in small groups under the guidance of a senior scientist.

 The Master's Programme in Life Science Technologies embraces learning by doing.
 There are very few pure lecture courses as instead, group works and practical exercises form a significant part of the teaching methods.
-Gaining practical expertise of the latest technologies is essential for preparing to work at the forefront of scientific research and health technology.
+Gaining practical expertise of the latest technologies is essential for preparing to work at the forefront of life science related research and technology development.

-Students receive a firm methodological foundation that will remain relevant despite development of new technologies.
-They will have in-depth knowledge and expertise in the major of their choice, accompanied with a wide view of the topics covered by the whole programme in the joint studies.
+Students receive a firm methodological foundation that will remain relevant despite continuous evolution of existing and emergence ofof new technologies.
+Programme graduates will have in-depth knowledge and expertise in the major of their choice, accompanied with a wide view of the topics covered by the whole programme in the joint studies.
 All majors combine lectures, seminars, visits, multidisciplinary projects, peer working and individual projects, and vary from contact teaching and face-to-face meetings to e-learning.

 Internationalisation